 Sleep apnea is a sleep disorder that affects millions of people around the world.
 It is characterized by repetitive pauses in breathing during sleep, which can last from a few seconds to several minutes.
 These pauses in breathing can lead to disrupted sleep, reduced oxygen flow to the brain, and numerous health problems, including high blood pressure, heart disease, stroke, and depression.
 It affects approximately 25 million American adults, and about 80% of sufferers are undiagnosed.
 While the connection between oral care and sleep apnea is not yet well understood, your dentist can play a critical role in diagnosing and treating sleep apnea.
 A well-trained dentist can evaluate the airway and jaw position to determine if any physical factors contribute to the condition.
 Dentists can also help patients diagnosed with sleep apnea by providing custom-made oral appliances to help keep the airway open and prevent these frequent pauses in breathing.

-Sleep apnea is a severe sleep disorder where breathing stops and repeatedly starts during sleep.
-Breathing must pause for 10 seconds or more to be diagnosed as sleep apnea.
-The interruptions in breathing cause you partially wake up dozens or even hundreds of times throughout the night.
-This will prevent a deep, restful sleep cycle.
-People with sleep apnea are typically unaware of these events but will feel exhaustion or drowsiness the next day.
+Sleep apnea is a significant sleep disorder that results in the temporary cessation of breathing during sleep.
+The condition is diagnosed when breathing is interrupted for ten seconds or more.
+The resulting breathing pauses can occur dozens or even hundreds of times throughout the night, preventing individuals from entering a deep, restful sleep cycle.
+Although people with sleep apnea may be unaware of these events, they often experience exhaustion or drowsiness the following day.

 Sleep apnea symptoms include:

 - Experiencing a dry mouth or sore throat upon awakening